mantidproject/documents/Design/MoreFlexibleILiveListener.md

 The instrument name should be enough for creating a disconnected listener.
 ILiveListener::connect() doesn't have to have an argument.
 The neccessary information can be provided through properties.

+Instrument parameters files can be used to store additional information such as network addresses.

 There is no need to implement or have knowledge of the PropertyManager machinery.
 Properties can be set with simple setProperty(...) calls.

 ### Not using ILiveListener